Skip to content

 • POST /api/chat -> example-only non-streaming chat completion proxy; the browser owns history and sends the full short message list

 • POST /v1/audio/speech and POST /v1/audio/transcriptions -> local aliases for quick AbstractCore-compatible smoke tests.
-In the web example, voice may be either a cloned voice id/name or an active-engine profile id.
+In the web example, voice may be either a cloned voice id/name or an active-provider profile id.

 Local web example payload sketches: